riadhchtara/RCOS/README.md

-This my first operating system.It is in fact a developped version of  Skelix by Xiaoming.
+This my first operating system.
+It is a very improvent developped version of  Skelix by Xiaoming.

-It was tested and it work seccesfully  in bochs,VIRTUAL PC and real computer.But I don't assume any responsabity if it cause any problem for if anyone try to test it in real computer.
+It was tested and it work seccesfully on both BOCHS VIRTUAL PC and real computer.

-AVAIBLE COMMANDS
+AVAILABLE COMMANDS:

-	Press F1 F2 to switch screen
+	Press F1 F2 to switch between screens help
-	help
 	info
 	reboot
 	test
 	date
 	time
-Riadh Chtara 10:02 06-09-2007
+Riadh Chtara

 riadh.chtara@gmail.com

+10:02 06-09-2007